-This date in National Hockey League history was especially good for players named Bobby.
+This date in NHL history was especially good for players named Bobby.
 It has also provided many memorable moments all across the state of New York and in the City of Brotherly Love.
 So, let’s take our daily trip back in time and revisit all the best memories from Nov.
 15.

 Orr’s Enormous Day

 Bobby Orr had many memorable days throughout his legendary career, but Nov.
 15, 1973, is near the top of the list.
 On this date, he became the first defenseman in NHL history to have a seven-point game when he scored three goals and added four assists in the Boston Bruins’ 10-2 blowout of the New York Rangers.

 The Hall of Famer started his evening off with a goal in two assists in the opening period.
 After being kept off the scoresheet in the middle frame, he scored two goals and assisted on two others during the third period.
 This was Orr’s fifth career hat trick, who retired with 10 in total, nine in the regular season and one in the playoffs.